hpi-sam/BP2018HG1/contribution/blog.md

 - Username: crusader
 - Password: holycross

-If you want to publish a post, please create a new account.
+If you want to publish a post, please create your own account.